Good nutrition is essential to living well with Parkinson’s disease (PD).

 - Consult with a registered dietician, who can help you plan menus and make shopping lists for preparing nutritious meals that you like, and that account for your individual needs and the timing of your medications.

-- If swallowing issues are creating problems with eating talk to your doctor about working with a speech and language pathologist to ease those issues (Learn more about swallowing issues in PD here.)
+- If swallowing issues are creating problems with eating talk to your doctor about working with a speech-language pathologist to ease those issues (Learn more about swallowing issues in PD here)